 AMAZONITE

 Amazonite occurs in color ranges of bluish green, to green, and rarely, to greenish blue.
-These colors can be pale, almost pastel, or vivid with a high saturation.
-The color of amazonite is often interrupted by streaks and inclusions of white quartz or feldspar.
+These colors can be pale, almost pastel, or vivid with a high saturation. its color is often interrupted by streaks and inclusions of white quartz or feldspar.
 The mineral’s color is thought to be caused by trace amounts of lead.

 Amazonite